Optimization of CNOT circuits on limited connectivity architecture: Introduction

-Secondly, based on the rapid decoherence of quantum system and the grid constriction of the recent quantum devices~\cite{Arute2019,boixo2018characterizing}, we propose an algorithm which can optimize the depth of any given CNOT circuit to $O\pbra{\frac{n^2}{\min\cbra{m_1, m_2}}}$ with $3n \leq m_1m_2\leq n^2$ qubits on $m_1 \times m_2$ grid.
+Secondly, based on the rapid decoherence of the quantum system and the grid constriction of the recent quantum devices~\cite{Arute2019,boixo2018characterizing}, we propose an algorithm that can optimize the depth of any given CNOT circuit to $O\pbra{\frac{n^2}{\min\cbra{m_1, m_2}}}$ with $3n \leq m_1m_2\leq n^2$ qubits on $m_1 \times m_2$ grid.
 The optimized depth is asymptotically tight when $m_1m_2=n^2$.
 We generalize the result to any constant $d$ dimensional grid.
 We also give the experimental result of the depth optimization algorithm on an $n\times n$ grid.
-As the number of qubits grows, the optimized depth has significant advantages over the existing size optimization algorithms.
+As the number of qubits grows, the optimized depth has significant advantages over the existing size optimization algorithms. {We give the comparison of our algorithms and existing algorithms in Table \ref{tab:comp_algorithms}. }

-In the rest of the manuscript, we cover the basic notation of this manuscript, and the basic preliminaries of CNOT circuit and its properties in Sec. \ref{sec:pre}.
-In Sec. \ref{sec:sizeOpt} we introduce our size optimization algorithms, the lower bound and also give an experimental comparison of our algorithms and existing algorithms.
+{In the rest of the paper, we cover the basic notation of this paper, and the basic preliminaries of the CNOT circuit and its properties in Sec. \ref{sec:pre}.
+In Sec. \ref{sec:sizeOpt_gen} we introduce a size optimization algorithm, and the lower bounds on the general graph.
+We also give a size optimization algorithm in Sec. \ref{sec:sizeOpt_near}, together with the numerical comparison of our algorithms and existing algorithms.
+Additionally, we give an example to show the application of the algorithm.
 Next, we introduce our depth optimization and the experimental results in Sec. \ref{sec:DepthOpt}.
-In Sec. \ref{sec:experimentIBMQ}, we implement the optimized CNOT circuit on IBMQ device.
-The experimental results show less measurement errors compared to the original circuit on the IBMQ noisy device.
-Finally, we give an dissicussion in Sec. \ref{sec:discuss}.
+In Sec. \ref{sec:experimentIBMQ}, we implement the optimized CNOT circuit on the IBMQ device.
+The experimental results show fewer outcome errors compared to the original circuit on the IBMQ noisy device.
+Finally, we give a discussion in Sec. \ref{sec:discuss}. }